Query-Specific Pruning of RML Mappings (Extended Version): Preliminaries

 \subsection{Syntax of RML-Specific Mapping Expressions}

-This section introduces the syntax of the mapping expressions that we consider in this paper, which is based on Min Oo and Hartig's mapping algebra~\cite{minoo2025AlgebraPublished}.
+This section introduces the syntax of the mapping expressions that we consider in this paper, which is based on our earlier-introduced mapping algebra~\cite{minoo2025AlgebraPublished}.

-While this algebra is of a more general nature, not specific to any concrete mapping language such as RML, the authors also introduce a translation of RML into their algebra~\cite[Section~5]{minoo2025AlgebraPublished}.
+While this algebra is of a more general nature, not specific to any concrete mapping language such as RML, we also introduced a translation of RML into the algebra~\cite[Section~5]{minoo2025AlgebraPublished}.
 The fragment of the algebra that this translation uses is the focus of our work in this paper.
-Therefore, instead of re-introducing the complete algebra here, we introduce only the relevant types of expressions that cover any possible output of translating RML into the algebra as per the translation algorithm of Min Oo and Hartig~\cite{minoo2025AlgebraPublished}.
+Therefore, instead of re-introducing the complete algebra here, we introduce only the relevant types of expressions that cover any possible output of translating RML into the algebra as per the translation algorithm of our earlier work ~\cite{minoo2025AlgebraPublished}.
 To define these types of mapping expressions we need to introduce a number of related concepts first.